 I am completely guilty of falling prey to the ‘only good bug is a dead bug’ mentality.
 This is especially true when I have missed the early warning signs of insect damage and end up overtreating everything in my attempts to wipe out my garden bug population in one fell swoop.
 Unfortunately, this type of practice is horrific for your beneficial insects, and there are few tips to help keep them thriving despite the steps you may take to wipe out the harmful culprits.

-– Avoid Harsh Pesticides
+Avoid Harsh Pesticides

 Of course, there is nothing wrong with using insecticides when your garden is at serious risk of being overrun with pests.
-Always try to use the least harsh pesticides and avoid using incorrectly or applying a wide application unless absolutely necessary.
+Always try to use the least harsh pesticides and avoid using them incorrectly or applying a wide application unless necessary.
 Check for when your beneficial insects are most active before using and look for those that need a direct contact application so you can get directly at what is causing havoc with your plants rather than leaving a poisonous residue behind.

 Read your labels to ensure you are treating the pests correctly and using the insecticide as it should be used.
 Often applications are not applied to plants in the correct manner, which can cause harm to the plant and leave the insects untouched.
-Some insecticides are more specific to certain types of bugs, leaving other unscathed.
+Some insecticides are more specific to certain types of bugs, leaving others unscathed.
 These can be extremely helpful if you know exactly what you are up against.

-– Use Insecticidal Oils and Soaps
+Use Insecticidal Oils and Soaps